-The exhibition is accompanied by the same-titled publication The Other Side of the Coin: Persons – Images – Moments.
+The exhibition is accompanied by the publication The Other Side of the Coin: Persons – Images – Moments.
 It was edited by Dr Dimitra Tsangari.

 Buy the publication The Other Side of the Coin: Persons – Images – Moments on the Alpha Bank e-shop.

 You can take a virtual tour of the exhibition through your smartphone, tablet, laptop or desktop.

 The user-friendly and visually appealing virtual environment we have created offers you the opportunity to explore the exhibition as if you were there, and visit the display cases with all the exhibits.

 Above each exhibit, there is an icon with a magnifying glass.
 Once you click on it, the artwork appears in an enlarged view, allowing you to admire every detail.

 A total of 37 side events were organised during the exhibition.
 Some of them included: